Communication and information retrieval

 Can’t catch your mobile network?
 How to automatically connect to another operator.
 National roaming

-• Find and select an available network: Vodafone UA, UA-KYIVSTAR or LIFECELL
+• Find and select an available network: Vodafone UA, UA-KYIVSTAR, or LIFECELL

 How to save phone charge